Internships

 What happens after I submit my application in SOLAA?

-After the internship deadline (see date above) passes, the Asian Pacific American Center Internship Committee will review all completed applications submitted to SOLAA.
-Within approximately 2-3 weeks, the committee will notify selected candidates for a virtual interview.
-Once the interviews are completed, the committee will make their selections for the semester and notify candidates within 2 weeks.
+After the internship deadline passes, the Asian Pacific American Center Internship Committee will review all completed applications submitted to SOLAA.
+The committee will notify selected candidates for a virtual interview.
+Once the interviews are completed, the committee will make its selections for the semester and notify candidates.
 Internship offers will be delivered via email.
-All candidates who submitted an application will receive a status update through SOLAA approximately 5 weeks after the internship deadline has passed.
+All candidates who submitted an application will receive a status update through SOLAA approximately 8 weeks after the internship deadline has passed.
 Notification times may vary depending on the size of the application pool and staff capacity.
+After a student is selected and accepts their internship position, APAC will send several forms for the accepted student to fill out as soon as possible.
+Any delay to these documents could impact the students’ internship start date and eligibility.

 Any Questions can be directed to APAC-Internships@si.edu.